isakson/BanditProblemModels/README.txt

+Irene Sakson and Ellie Mamantov
 Computational Models of Congition
 Final Project
 11/13/2018

-Code written by Irene Sakson and Ellie Mamantov as a final project for Computational Models of Cognition.

 This folder contiains: